 This is another very important one as not many seniors are aware of the dangers of using public Wi-Fi.
 It is very important not to use public Wi-Fi for any sensitive tasks like banking or checking on your bills.
 All of the information that you transmit while on public Wi-Fi networks is going to be there for anyone to see.

 Instead, try to use your mobile network in order to handle these important tasks.
 If you must use public Wi-Fi, have a Virtual Private Network installed on your device or have someone install one for you.
 That way, you can connect to it which will re-route the traffic and encrypt it to avoid exposing it to prying eyes.

 Overall, there are so many different ways to become a victim of Cybercrime.
 As a senior, you need to be educated on the different ways you are at risk.
+It is important for you to maintain a high level of digital literacy.
 If the senior is unable to do so by his/herself, the caregiver should be looking to properly implement some of the tips above to ensure they are protected online.

 There are new scams being introduced on a daily basis.
 Therefore, you have to constantly be on the lookout for new ways to become a victim.
 While there is nothing that will protect you 100 percent, by using the tips above, you should be able to put yourself in the best position to avoid becoming a victim.

 Do you have other cybersecurity tips for seniors to offer?
 Tell me your experiences and suggestions in the comments below!